NYSC Orientation Camp: How Much Money Do You Really Need?

 The Manager

-This category described me perfectly because I practically managed myself when I was in camp. 😂 If you’re working with a tight budget, this approach should work for you.
+This category described me perfectly because I practically managed myself when I was in camp. 😂 If you’re working on a tight budget, this approach should work for you too.

 👉 Eat three meals a day from the camp kitchen.
 No unnecessary forming or pretense. 😂